Caramel Drip Cake

 • Runaway drips – drips that run all the way down the cake and right off the cake board

-• Watery, thin drips, that looks more like streaks than drips
+• Watery, thin drips that look more like streaks than drips

 • Caramel that seems to melt the buttercream